-With a self-guided or guided tour, experience traditional medicine and interact with villagers as they hull canoes, make pottery and masks, weave baskets and beadwork, and participate in their daily activities.
-They work in a setting of natural beauty and authentic reconstructions of Cherokee architecture.
-Walk along the village's paths, among streams and rhododendrons, taking you to houses constructed of woven saplings plastered with mud, early log cabins, and brush arbors.
-Your tour includes stops at a council house and dance grounds, where guides lecture on Cherokee history, culture, language, government, and traditions.
-You can also visit a nineteenth century cabin and Cherokee garden.
+The outdoor walking tour meanders through authentic reconstructions of Cherokee buildings, including houses constructed of woven saplings plastered with mud, early log cabins, and brush arbors.
+Go inside a council house and dance grounds, where guides lecture on Cherokee history, culture, language, government, and dance.
+Don't miss the blowgun demonstration!
+You can also visit an original nineteenth-century cabin and Cherokee garden.

 It's a must-stop for an authentic Cherokee experience.
 It's located adjacent to Unto These Hills outdoor drama and near the Museum of the Cherokee.

 The Cherokee did not live in teepees!
 Friendly guides are delighted to answer your questions as you tour the buildings after your guided tour.
 Buy local crafts in their shop.
 Also, walk the nearby half-mile trail to the Botanical Gardens with a historic cabin.
 No ticket is needed for that.